-All written work must be proofread, neatly typed, and submitted in thesis form in conformity to the most recent edition of A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian and the faculty-approved style guide, unless this requirement is waived by the professor of a specific course.
+All written work must be proofread, neatly typed, and submitted in thesis form in conformity to the most recent edition of A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian, unless this requirement is waived by the professor of a specific course.